 by doddl expert partner Lucy Upton (The Children’s Dietitian)

 The toddler years can feel like a time of transition at mealtimes!
 Suddenly, their appetite seems all over the place, foods that were flavour of the month last week are ‘yuck’ this week, half the food is on the floor and you’re pulling your hair out.
 These sudden changes often cause parents to question their judgement on how to manage mealtimes.
-It’s easy to fall into food parenting traps that seem like they could be helpful with a toddler’s feeding behaviours, but at times can tip things the opposite way.
+It’s easy to fall into food parenting traps that seem like they could be helpful with a toddler’s feeding behaviours.
+But at times they can tip things the opposite way.
 Here’s Specialist Paediatric Dietitian Lucy Upton, with 6 common mistakes when feeding toddlers.

 1. Staying at the table too long